Salient (magazine): Editor

 The Salient editor-in-chief is an employee of VUWSA operating under a charter that grants editorial independence.
 The editor is appointed and employed under a fixed term contract that covers roughly the beginning to end of the academic year.
 Previous involvement with the magazine is not a prerequisite for applicants, although most have had some role at Salient prior to their editorship.
-At various times in Salient's history, and consistently since 2011, the editorship has been shared between two people.
+At various times in Salient's history, and increasingly since 2011, the editorship has been shared between two people.

 Notable past editors include former Prime Minister Geoffrey Palmer, editor of Metro magazine Simon Wilson, independent publisher Roger Steele (NZOM), Queen's Counsel Hugh Rennie, independent investigative writers such as David Harcourt and New Zealand Listener writer Toby Manhire.

 Former editors

 News

 Salient news is predominately focused on student issues, the students' association, and the university itself.
 However, Salient has also reported on national and international items outside of "student" issues.
 For instance there was significant coverage of the Iraq invasion in 2003.